RKSouth/whatTheFact/README.md

  __For later builds__

- 1. twitter fact check -reads through tweets and uses response to enter into the fact check api
+ 1. Twitter fact check -reads through tweets and uses response to enter into the fact check api
- 2. Comments section
+ 2. Comments section for discussion between users
- 3. Icons/images that show up with claims
+ 3. Icons/images that show up with claims because users love visuals
  4. A Logo to go with the page
+ 5. Add a featured section of recent facts or most saved
+ 6. Have users interact and be able to see each other's profiles of their saved searches for more open discussions
+ 7. Add a delete feature in the saved searches
+ 8. Add more to user's profile such as a profile photo, name, bio and being able to edit or update them